Azerbaijani cuisine

 Azerbaijani cuisine (Azərbaycan mətbəxi) is a term describing the cooking styles and dishes of the Republic of Azerbaijan.
 The cuisine is influenced by the country's agriculture that mostly developed on grasslands allowing a culture of pastoralism to develop, as well as to the geographical location of the country, which is situated between Europe and Asia with access to the Caspian Sea.
 This location has enabled the people that now live in the territory of Azerbaijan to develop a diet rich in produce, milk products, and meat, including beef, mutton, fish and game.
 The location, which was contested by many historical kingdoms, khanates, and empires, also meant that Azerbaijani cuisine was influenced by the culinary traditions of multiple different cultures, including Turkic, Iranian, Armenian and Eastern European cuisines.
-Many dishes of Armenian and Georgian cuisine with Turkified or Turkic names are widespread in Azerbaijan.
+Many dishes of Armenian cuisine and Georgian cuisine with Turkified or Turkic names are widespread in Azerbaijan.

 History and features of Azerbaijani national cuisine

 Azerbaijan's national cuisine is arguably closer to Middle Eastern cuisine due to the taste and preparation of the dishes.
 Contemporary Azerbaijan cuisine retains the traditional methods of preparing dishes while incorporating modern cooking techniques.

 Azerbaijani dishes have been cooked with copper utensils and cookware.
 Copper bowls and plates are still commonly used to serve food.

 Azerbaijani cuisine utilizes fruits and vegetables such as aubergine, tomato, sweet pepper, spinach, cabbage, onion, sorrel, beet, radish, cucumber, and green beans.
 Rice and products made from flour are widely used.
 Herbs, including mint, coriander, dill, basil, parsley, tarragon, leek, chive, thyme, marjoram, scallions, and watercress often accompany main dishes.
 The majority of national dishes are made with lamb, beef and poultry meat.
 Dishes prepared of minced meat are also prevalent.
 The sea, lakes and rivers of Azerbaijan are abundant with different fish species, particularly the white sturgeon.
-The Caspian Sea is home to many edible species of fish, including the sturgeon, Caspian salmon, kutum, sardines, grey mullet, and others.
+The Caspian Sea is home to many edible species of fish, including the sturgeon, caspian salmon, kutum, sardines, grey mullet, and others.
 Caviar from the Caspian Sea is a popular ingredient in Azerbaijan.

 The typical Azerbaijani meal involves three courses.
 One of the basic dishes of Azerbaijani cuisine is plov, served with various herbs and greens, a combination distinct from those found in Uzbek plovs.
 Other second courses include a variety of kebabs and shashlik, including lamb, beef, chicken, duck and fish (baliq) kebabs.
 Sturgeon, a common fish, is normally skewered and grilled as a shashlik, served with a tart pomegranate sauce called narsharab.
 Dried fruits and walnuts are used in many dishes.
 The traditional condiments are salt, black pepper, sumac, and saffron, which is grown on the Absheron Peninsula domestically.
 The third courses include soups.
 These include kufta bozbash, piti prepared of meat and dovga, as well as ovdukh prepared of greens and yoghurt.

 Black tea is a popular beverage, and is drunk after food is eaten.
 It is also offered to guests as a gesture of welcome, often accompanied by fruit preserves.